-Nomination Committee for 2019 AGM For the 2019 Annual General Meeting, the Nomination Committee consists of Fredrik Lundberg, Chairman (Industrivärden), Kaj Thorén (Alecta), Pär Boman (Handelsbankens Pensionsstiftelse and others), Marianne Nilsson (Swedbank Robur) and Johan Molin (Sandvik's Chairman of the Board).
+Nomination Committee for 2020 AGM

+For the 2020 Annual General Meeting, the Nomination Committee consists of Fredrik Lundberg, Chairman (Industrivärden), Hans Sterte (Alecta), Marianne Nilsson (Swedbank Robur Funds), Anders Oscarsson (AMF and AMF Funds) and Johan Molin (Sandvik's Chairman of the Board).

 Up to the date of the Annual General Meeting, the Nomination Committee met on three occasions.
-Through Sandvik's Chairman of the Board, the Nomination Committee was informed of the results of the Board's own evaluation.
-The Committee also met with Sandvik's President to review the company's operations, stage of development and overall strategy.
-The Nomination Committee discussed the general criteria that Board members
+The Nomination Committee was informed of the results of the Board's own evaluation.
+Due to the upcoming change of President and CEO, the Committee instead met with the Presidents of Sandvik's three business areas that presented their respective business area strategy